 What we don’t: Fit will be too wide for some.

 If you’re in the market for a jack-of-all-trades mountaineering boot, it’s a tough call between our top-ranked Nepal Cube GTX and Scarpa’s Mont Blanc Pro GTX.
 Both boots are ideal one-quiver options for low-altitude mountaineering and technical winter climbing: they walk well, climb ice confidently, and are warm enough to trust for all-season endeavors.
-Their single leather upper designs are durable without adding too much bulk, and welts on the toe and heel offer secure automatic crampon attachment (unlike a boot like the Scarpa Charmoz above).
+We recently tested the Mont Blancs on an ice climbing trip in Colorado, and came away incredibly impressed.
+While we still feel like Scarpa's Phantom Tech HD above deserves the Best for Technical Ice Climbing award, this is a stellar option for milder conditions at a better price—though they are a tad heavier.
+Their single leather upper designs are durable without adding too much bulk, and welts on the toe and heel offer secure automatic crampon attachment—unlike a boot like the Scarpa Charmoz above.

-The main distinctions between the two boots come in price, fit, and technical performance.
-Furthermore, in the last update, Scarpa added a more precise outsole for better climbability on particularly technical snow and ice.
+The main distinctions between this and the Charmoz come in price, fit, and technical performance.
+Furthermore, in the latest update, Scarpa added a more precise outsole for better climbability on particularly technical snow and ice.
 And for $20 less than the Cube, the Mont Blanc Pro gets the price advantage as well.
 Some find the Nepal Cube GTX to be a warmer boot, but we haven’t noticed a difference.
 If you’re still torn between the two, we’d recommend making a decision based on fit: as with most of their boots, the Scarpa will have a wider fit and the La Sportiva a bit narrow.

 See the Men's Scarpa Mont Blanc See the Women's Scarpa Mont Blanc